leejoonli/code-every-day/log.md

 ## Thoughts

 Had trouble creating the first class.
 Initializing char arrays in a class wasn't working and I didn't find the solution until I just used the string data type.
 Will need to keep referencing the pizza api repository and porting the code into C++.

+# Day 248 (2/2/2023)

+## Pizza Application

+Worked on the pizza application.

+## Thoughts

+Had to scrap the auto ordering feature and just go with a rudimentary solution of opening a new tab in the default browser to the pizza url.